Nutzzz/SpinnakerAdventure/README.md

 ## Vocabularies

 The vocabulary files list all of the words the parser understands.
 Note that nearly all words are truncated, but the game can be played this way, e.g. "EXAM CHAL" will examine the chalice.
-For DGW & RDV, the vocabularies are embedded in the .EXE files.
+For *Dragonworld* and *Rama*, the vocabularies are embedded in the .EXE files.

 ## Tokenization in *Nine Princes*

 Presumably to save disk space, *Nine Princes* (only) uses a tokenizer of its 256 most common words to shrink the text strings a bit.
-Starting at address 0x102 of AMB.TOK is a list of words, from which can be created a dictionary with a serialized index.
+Starting at address 0x102 of AMB.TOK is a list of words, from which a dictionary can be created with a serialized index.
 If a char is `0x80` or greater within any of the string lists from the *Nine Princes* location files, then that represents the number of the token word--just subtract `0x80`.

 The Tester Tool expands strings for *Nine Princes* automatically.